• Home

 Heritage preservation league of folsomHeritage preservation league of folsomHeritage preservation league of folsom

-The most immediate and effective action you can take is to sign the letter supporting AB 2415, authored by Assembly Member Josh Hoover.
-This bill would allow incompatible high‑density projects to be transferred out of the Historic District to more suitable sites elsewhere in Folsom—meeting state housing goals without sacrificing our historic heritage.
+AB 2415, would allow incompatible high-density projects to be transferred out of the Historic District to more suitable sites elsewhere in Folsom—meeting state housing goals without sacrificing our historic heritage.
+Keep scrolling for more detail.

 Download PDF

-Why your signature is needed:
+Why your signature was needed:

 The Threat: